omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 #### 6.2 Copy SSH Keys to Your Server

 After you've generated the SSH keys, you need to copy the public key to your server.
-You can do that with `ssh-copy-id` command:
+You can do that with the `ssh-copy-id` command:

 <!--DOCUSAURUS_CODE_TABS-->
 <!-- Linux -->